-I will just give you a short outline for this lecture so you will have a little bit of a vision.
+lea rough this lecture we want to discuss with you course coaches how and what you must do while you are ding a CBLT course session, and the reasons for doing these things.
+Without this lecture, you simply cannot come a good coach.
+So you must it many times. Οι utline l w ill just give you a short outline for this lecture so you will have a little bit of a vision.
+I. Objectives II.
+Introduction III.
+Purpose of the Seminar IV.
+Seminar Structure V. General Seminar Dynamics I. OBJECTIVES Wh nat are the objectives of this lecture?

-- I. Objectives

-- II.
-Introduction

-- III.
-Purpose of the Seminar

-- IV.
-Seminar Structure

-- V. General Seminar Dynamics

-I. OBJECTIVES

-What are the objectives of this lecture?
 What do we hope to accomplish?

-- A. To enable the group leader to understand WHY we do WHAT we do in a seminar. - B. To understand the relationship between the purpose of the seminar and the parts and techniques used. - C. To acquaint you, the coach, with some practical helps in conducting a seminar.

-We refer to your class sessions as discussion seminars because, when we talk about a class, most students think of sitting and listening while you give a lecture.
+A. To enable the leader to understand WHY we do WHAT we do in a seminar. В. To understand the relationship between the purpose of the seminar and the parts and techniques used.
+C. To acquaint you, the coach, with some practical helps in conducting a seminar.
+We refer to your class sessions as because, when we talk about a class, most students think of sitting and listening while you give a lecture.
 That means that you would have to be a lecturer with a university degree.
-It also means that the emphasis would be on academics.
-This is not how small study groups works.
-The students first study at home with their lessons .
-The lessons are the teachers.
+It also means that the emphasis would be academics.
+This is not how CBLT works.
+The students study at home with their books.
+The books are the teachers.
 Then they come to class after learning the material and talk about it.
-We are helping them to learn to express their spiritual ideas.
-To do that a group needs a leader, a coach.
-So, in our groups, we do not need a lecturer; we need a leader or coach, a helper, somebody who has gone through the lessons before who leads the discussion.
+We are helping them to learn to their spiritual ideas.
+To do that a group needs a leader.
+So, in our groups, we do not need a lecturer; we need a leader, a helper, somebody who has gone through the course before who leads the discussion.
 Through these discussions, there is character development.
 The academics take place at home; character development takes place as people talk together and correct each other and learn from each other.
-It is the coach's responsibility that each student becomes successful in his practical assignments.
+It is the facilitator's responsibility that each student becomes successful in his practical assignments.